 Guests renting any of our luxury cottages – the Blue Cottage at Loch Awe or nearby Stable Cottage at Furnace and Cherry Trees Cottage on Loch Fyne – are provided with trail maps and guides for hundreds of trails and marked walks throughout Argyll.

-On the west side of Loch Awe, the River Avich descends from the small loch of the same name, flowing into Loch Awe by way of the ancient Dalavich oakwood forest and a spectacular set of waterfalls.
+On the west side of Loch Awe, the River Avich descends from the small loch of the same name flowing into Loch Awe by way of the ancient Dalavich oakwood forest.
+As the river nears Loch Awe, the spectacular Avich waterfall cascades over stepped rocks at a designated picnic stop.
 Follow the blue trail (1.5 miles/2.5km) to reach the falls, or the red one to see more of the woods as well as lovely views of Loch Awe.
 This is easily one of the most spectacular and unexplored walks in mid-Argyll.

 A little inland from Loch Awe, the Glen Nant Nature Reserve offers a gentle trail by the river Nant (red markers, 0.25 miles/0.4 km) and a more challenging walk uphill through oakwoods (white markers, 2 miles/3.5 km).

 For those looking to take on a lengthier walk, the old drovers’ road from Durran on the east shore of Loch Awe to Furnace on the west side of Loch Fyne, is a great choice.
 Once the route of cattle being taken between the two villages, this cross country path is around 7 miles (11 km) long and winds through forests and open countryside.
 Walk this trail at dusk and you might see the friendly ‘white lady’ ghost rumoured to haunt the pathway down to Durran.